Neutis/meta-emlid-neutis/README.md

 Tested with iota-image, core-image-base.

-Copy `bblayers.conf.sample` and `bblayers.conf.sample` from `meta-iota-distro/conf` to build directory
+Copy `bblayers.conf.sample` and `bblayers.conf.sample` from `meta-iota-distro/conf` to build directory.

+Execute `bitbake iota-image` to build image.

+You will find your image file here: `build/tmp/deploy/images/iota/iota-image-iota-%timedate.rootfs.sunxi-sdimg`.